mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-This example presents the same power system as before.
-In the previous example, we used an ordered set of increasing integers for labels, in line with automatic labeling behavior when the `label` keyword is omitted.
+This example models the same power system as before.
+In the previous case, we manually assigned labels using incremental integers.
+Here, we rely on the automatic labeling behavior, but since the macro [`@labels`](@ref @labels) is not used, the labels will be stored as strings.

 ---